 In Breaking the Waves, I approach abstraction as a site where memory, labor, and ecological entanglement converge.
-Using a roller brush, a gesture rooted in my practice since 2010, I build horizontal movements in muted tones, evoking sediment, tidal rhythms, and temporal drift.
-Water acts both materially and conceptually: it carries the paint, shapes its surface, and signifies transition, dislocation, and return.
+Using a roller brush—a gesture rooted in my practice since 2010, I build horizontal movements in muted tones that evoke sediment, tidal rhythms, and temporal drift.
+Water operates both materially and conceptually, carrying the paint across the surface while signaling transition, dislocation, and return.

-These works reveal traces of slowness and repetition.
-Evaporation, gravity, and air sculpt the surfaces; paint settles like silt, forming quiet archives of gesture and time.
-The body moves across the canvas in continuous lines performed in a single take, embracing process as performative, irreversible, and attuned to chance.
+Traces of slowness and repetition remain visible.
+Evaporation, gravity, and air shape the paintings as paint settles like silt, forming quiet accumulations of gesture and time.
+The body moves across the canvas in continuous, single-take actions, embracing irreversibility and chance as part of the work’s formation.

-Cast resin mussels and shells discreetly interrupt the flatness, transforming the paintings into hybrid objects where surface becomes relief, image becomes material.
-Mussels, natural biofilters , extend the work’s ecological register, evoking cycles of filtration, contamination, and care.
-Their presence complicates modernist purity, introducing forms of interdependence between the organic and synthetic, human and nonhuman.
+Discreet incorporations of cast resin mussels and shells interrupt the flatness of the surface, transforming the paintings into hybrid objects where image becomes material.
+These elements extend the work’s ecological register, introducing interdependence between the organic and the synthetic, the human and the nonhuman, and unsettling the purity associated with modernist abstraction.

-Water, always central, unfolds as life source, migration route, and archive of loss.
-It frames a queer sensibility: fluid, unstable, resistant to containment.
-While these paintings echo minimalist austerity from afar, up close they reveal dense, affective surfaces where material ruptures disrupt formal control.
-Here, abstraction resists detachment, inviting a slower kind of looking , one attuned to fragments, thresholds, and what quietly survives beneath the surface.
+Water remains central, as life source, migration route, and archive of loss.
+While the paintings may recall minimalist austerity from a distance, up close they reveal dense, affective surfaces marked by rupture and contingency.
+Here, abstraction resists detachment, inviting a slower form of looking attuned to fragments, thresholds, and what quietly persists beneath the surface.

 2025 / West Gallery / Philippines